 Rotary Bored Piling

-Rotary bored piles are installed using specially designed digging tools to install bored piles of large diameter in highly variable and challenging ground conditions to excessive depths.
-They are suitable for carrying high structural loads on complex structures and are sometimes referred to as large diameter piles (LDP).
+Rotary bored piles are installed using specially designed digging tools to install piles in highly variable and challenging ground conditions.

 What is rotary bored piling used for?